Urban air mobility: Public acceptance

 Public acceptance of UAM relies on a variety of factors, including but not limited to safety, energy consumption, noise, security, and social equity.

 Safety risks overlap with most current aircraft risks, including the potential for flights outside of approved airspace, proximity to people and/or buildings, critical system failures or loss of control, and hull loss.
 In the case of autonomous or remote-piloted aircraft, cybersecurity becomes a risk as well.
 The type of and volume of the noise caused by aircraft and rotorcraft are two leading factors regarding the public perception of eVTOL craft in UAM applications.

 Specific security concerns include the physical security of passengers in the absence of crew members and the cybersecurity of both the craft and the systems governing it.
 In regard to social equity, the high initial costs of UAM services could prove to be detrimental to public opinion, especially as the affordability of services and technologies is not guaranteed.
-In the NASA UAM Market Study, respondents with higher incomes were more likely to take UAM trips.
+In the NASA UAM market study, respondents with higher incomes were more likely to take UAM trips.
 An EASA survey showed that 83% of respondents had a positive attitude towards UAM, while 71% were ready to try UAM services.
 Projects underway include Lilium announcing to create the first U.S. vertihub in Orlando for its on-demand electric jet service and EHang created an UAM pilot program in Spain in the city of Seville.

-Training and Education
+Training and education

-In December 2016, the Vertical Lift Research Centers of Excellence (VLRCOE) announced its new academic teams for its program.
-The joint effort of the United States Army, United States Navy, and NASA aims to foster direct collaboration between the government and academic institutions.
-Universities have been associated into various teams: Georgia Institute of Technology, Iowa State University, Purdue University, University of Michigan, and Washington University; University of Liverpool, Pennsylvania State University, Embry Riddle Aeronautical University, University of California, Davis, and University of Tennessee, University of Maryland, United States Naval Academy, University of Texas at Arlington, University of Texas at Austin, and Texas A&M University; Technical University of Munich, Roma Tre University, and Technion – Israel Institute of Technology.

 Volocopter and CAE partnered to create the first eVTOL pilot training and development program in July 2021.